projecttacoma/fqm-execution/contributing.md

 3. Inspect the raw results coming back from `cql-execution` using the CLI `raw` command or the `.calculateRaw` API function and ensure that the proper raw data is being returned for each expression

 If everything from steps 1-3 seems correct, there may be an issue with the population processing logic in `fqm-execution`.
 In this case, please feel free to submit an issue or a pull request.

+### Population Results with Equivalent DateTime Comparisons

+A commonly seen unexpected population result may come up when two compared `DateTime` properties are thought to be equivalent.
+When considering `DateTime` equivalencies, it is important to note the precision of the compared `DateTime` properties.

+Consider the following `DateTime` data:
+- a: "2021-12-01T08:00:00.000+00:00"
+- b: "2021-12-01T08:00:00+00:00"

+While these describe the "same time" according to human inspection, the calculation engine must consider the uncertainty that comes from the less precise `DateTime` `b`.
+For the `b` `DateTime`, `cql-execution` constructs an `Uncertainty` containing the range of 0 to 999 milliseconds.

+When evaluating a statement about `b`,`cql-execution` needs to account for all possible `b` values.
+This will be represented as an `Uncertainty`. `b` may be anywhere in the range "2021-12-01T08:00:00.000+00:00" to "2021-12-01T08:00:00.999+00:00".
+As such, if we're comparing `a` and `b`, the engine can guarantee that `a` is <= `b` but not guarantee that `b` is <= `a`.
+If `b` must be before or equivalent to `a`, the result of the comparison clause will be `null` and show falsy values in highlighting.

+To fix: Consider changing your test data to have matching precision, millisecond precision preferred.
+Alternatively, the precision you wish to use for the comparison can be added to the logic. ex. `during seconds of`.

+Examples of this issue and a description of the resolution can be seen in [Issue #177](https://github.com/projecttacoma/fqm-execution/issues/177) and [Issue #224](https://github.com/projecttacoma/fqm-execution/issues/224)

 ## VS Code Debugger Setup